osoroderrick/API/README.md

 }
 //Put
 {
-"question": "Who will win SuperBowl this year?", "options": [
+"question": "Who will win SuperBowl in 2015?", "options": [
 {"value": "New England Patriots"},
 {"value": "Seattle Seahawks"},